 Doctor's Notes on Alzheimer's Disease FAQs

-Alzheimer's disease is a progressive and fatal brain disorder that gradually destroys a person's memory and ability to learn, reason, communicate, make judgments and unable to do basic tasks of everyday living.
+Alzheimer's disease is a progressive and fatal brain disorder that gradually destroys a person's memory and ability to learn, reason, communicate, make judgments, and ability to do the basic tasks of everyday living.
 Signs and symptoms are often listed in stages; however, the disease symptoms may overlap with many individuals.
-The number of stages depends on which researcher is reporting them; the most basic stages are three (early, middle and late).
+The number of stages depends on which researcher is reporting them; the most basic stages are three (early, middle, and late).

-- Late – personality and/or behavior changes, anxiety, agitation, paranoia, severe memory loss, delusions, loss of mobility and hallucinations – unable to care for themselves
+- Late: personality and/or behavior changes, anxiety, agitation, paranoia, severe memory loss, delusions, loss of mobility, hallucinations, inability to care for themselves

 Alzheimers Disease : Stages, Symptoms & Signs QuizQuestion